-The large spill, greater than 700 metric tonnes (5000 barrels), where substantial further resources will be required and support from a National (Tier 3) or International Co-operative Stockpile, like the Oil Spill Response Limited (OSRL), may be necessary.
-Such operation is subject to government control and direction.
+The large spill, greater than 700 metric tonnes (5000 barrels), where substantial further resources will be required and support from a National (Tier 3) or International Co-operative Stockpile, like the Response Limited (OSRL), may Oil Spill be operation subject necessarv.
+Such is to government control and direction.
 It is important to recognize that a spill which receives a Tier 3 response may be close to, or remote from company facilities.